han41858/angular-ko/aio/content/tutorial/toh-pt1.md

 <!--
-Angular needs to know how the pieces of your application fit together and what other files and libraries the app requires.
+Angular needs to know how the pieces of your application fit together and what other files and libraries the application requires.
 This information is called _metadata_.

 Some of the metadata is in the `@Component` decorators that you added to your component classes.